Seven Automotive Connectivity Trends Fueling the Future

 B2V technology may not be for everyone.
 In a vehicle equipped with something like Nissan’s B2V system, drivers use a headset dotted with electrodes that either press directly against a person's scalp or come as close as possible.
 However, predictions are that B2V application can help drivers avoid accidents caused by abrupt lane changes and other unsafe driving practices.

 For the first time, by integrating AI and Internet access into the way we travel, the concept of human mobility is being engineered in alignment with the human experience -- the communities in which we live and the way we interact with the world around us.
 Not all the automotive trends that excite us today will survive the challenge of taking a bold vision into the future.
 However, the ideas that move from trend to reality will have a major impact on how we live our lives.
-In the future, the automobile as we know it today will be a relic and freedom of the road will take on an entirely new meaning.
+In the future, the automotive design as we know it today will be a relic and freedom of the road will take on an entirely new meaning.
+Every automaker is on the road to make this future mobility a reality.

 Download the Automotive Product Development Trends Survey Report